Aryanhac/Ecommerce-Store/README.md

 * Admin System

 ## How To Run
-Step 1 : You need to set database connection, PORT etc.
+Step 1 : You need to set database connection, PORT etc in config.env file.
-Step 2 : npm run dev
+Step 2 : run backend and frontend both separately

 ## Inspiration
 I wanted to make Full Stack Website that's why I worked on this website